isa-pilpre/data-analysis-bellabeat/Chapter2-Prepare.md

 ## 3. Credibility and limitations

+### A) Fitbit dataset

+#### Context and authors

+The Fitbit dataset was compiled and made publicly available by [Möbius](https://www.kaggle.com/arashnic) on [Kaggle](https://www.kaggle.com/datasets/arashnic/fitbit).
+It includes data collected through Fitbit’s API, which offers insights into user habits at a granular level.

+#### Limitations

-While the Fitbit dataset provides detailed minute-by-minute insights, it has three key limitations:
+However, the Fitbit dataset has four key limitations:

-- a) small sample size (30 users): not representative, makes it difficult to draw conclusions that apply to a larger population;
+- a) Small sample size (30 users): not representative, makes it difficult to draw conclusions that can be applied to a larger population;
-- b) outdated data (collected in 2016): the dataset may not reflect current trends in smart device usage;
+- b) Outdated data (collected in 2016): the dataset may not reflect current trends in smart device usage;
-- c) lack of gender differentiation: since Bellabeat focuses on women's health and wellness, the lack of gender-specific data makes it less relevant for this business task.
+- c) Lack of gender differentiation: since Bellabeat focuses on women's health and wellness, the lack of gender-specific data makes it less relevant for this business task.

-In contrast, the survey dataset from MDPI:
+- d) Potential bias: Fitbit users might be more health-conscious or active than the general population, which could introduce bias in the analysis.

+### B) Survey dataset

+#### Context and authors

+The survey dataset was conducted by Francesco Lelli (Professor at Tilburg University) and Heidi Toivonen (PostDoc at Ghent University) using the Qualtrics platform.
+Data was collected globally from over 500 participants between May and July 2020, with no specific pre-selection of respondents.
+The study was ethically approved by the IRB of TiSEM (IRB EXE 2020-007), adding credibility to the dataset.

+#### Strengths

-- a) larger sample size (500+ participants): provides a more robust and representative perspective;
+- a) Larger sample size (500+ participants): provides a more robust and representative perspective;
-- b) more recent data (collected in 2020): provides a more recent perspective;
+- b) More recent data (collected in 2020): provides a more recent perspective;
-- c) gender differentiation: includes data that distinguishes between men and women (using a '1' or '2' code), which makes it more relevant to Bellabeat’s focus on women;
+- c) Gender differentiation: includes data that distinguishes between men and women (using a '1' or '2' code), which makes it more relevant to Bellabeat’s focus on women;
-- d) psychological insights: adds an understanding of how users feel about and interact with their smart devices.
+- d) Psychological insights: adds an understanding of how users feel about and interact with their smart devices.

-The Data Report from the MDPI dataset provides useful context about the survey’s methodology and organization.
-The survey was conducted by Francesco Lelli (Professor at Tilburg University) and Heidi Toivonen (PostDoc at Ghent University) using Qualtrics, between May and July 2020.
-The research was distributed globally, with no specific pre-selection of participants, and was ethically approved by the IRB of TiSEM (IRB EXE 2020-007), which supports the reliability of the data.
+#### Limitations

-While this dataset is larger and more recent, it’s important to note that the respondents may still represent a specific demographic.
-This could limit the generalization of the results.
+However, the survey respondents might represent a specific demographic and could limit the generalization of the results.

-Lastly, Fitbit users may be more health-conscious or active than the average person, which could introduce bias in interpreting the findings.

 ## 4. Data integrity and privacy